 632113005 1126 ./licenses/Bouncy Castle Licence.txt

-On my laptop, traversing the hierarchy of files inside the folder containing the SAP Commerce Platform 2205 and project files, totally 129609 files, took
+On my laptop, traversing the hierarchy of files inside the folder containing SAP Commerce Platform 2205 and project files, totaling 129,609 files, took:

 Ignoring files

-Often it is useful to ignore some files or their groups.
+It is often useful to ignore some files or groups of files.
 This is facilitated by a regular expression, which is used to exclude files and folders.

 For example, the following regexp excludes all files whose name starts with Generated, a dot, as well as gensrc, classes, and all files having a .class extension: